 Do count on Maps.Me to have it, though.
 It’s a free, easy-to-use, and lightweight alternative.

 - Before you go offline, locate the hiking trail you want to follow on Maps.Me.

 - Download the map of the area Maps.Me will ask you to download.
 These are generally less than 30 Mb.

 - You’re set!
 The map’s ready to be used offline.

-It allows you to share your location, and see the location of others who’ve shared with you, for a predetermined amount of time, from 1 hour to 3 days.
+Google Maps makes it easy for you to share your location and see the location of others who’ve shared their location with you.
+You can share permanently or for a predetermined amount of time, from 1 hour to 3 days.

-Other apps like WhatsApp and Find My Friends have the same functionality, but I find it more convenient when it’s right on Google Maps.
+Other apps like WhatsApp and Find My Friends have the same functionality, but I find it to be more convenient when it’s right on Google Maps.

 How to Share Your Location